wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.5 =
+* Add class-names to use official <a href="http://www.addtoany.com/buttons/customize/standalone_services">Standalone Services Kit</a>
+ * Google Analytics stats for individual services
+* Dutch translation (by Rene from <a href="http://wpwebshop.com/premium-wordpress-plugins/">WordPress Webshop</a>)

 = .9.9.6.4 =
 * Option to toggle displaying at the bottom of excerpts